 This award acknowledges a graduate student in good academic standing who demonstrates significant and well-documented progress in developing intercultural competency and global-mindedness based on examples of on-campus engagement with the Georgetown community.

-This award recognizes PhD Graduate Students who demonstrate a high level of excellence and expertise in their field.
-This can include academic and research achievements, excellence beyond course work, and commitment to their area of study.
-Awards are given to one student from each area: humanities, social sciences, and sciences and an at-large award.
+This award recognizes a Ph.D. graduate student who demonstrates a high level of excellence and expertise in their field.
+This can include academic and research achievements, excellence beyond course work and commitment to their area of study.
+Awards are given to one student from each area: humanities, social sciences and sciences and an at-large award.

 Outstanding Leader in a Graduate Student Organization